skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 In User Experience design, there's a term, "friction", for things which require the user to engage or think.
-Often, you want an interface to be "frictionless", allowing users to do thinks without really thinking, as if by instinct.
+Often, you want an interface to be "frictionless", allowing users to do things without really thinking, as if by instinct.
 But sometimes you need friction to force users to engage with the system.
 For example, when confirming an irreversible action.